stutinainwal14/eventsphere/README.md

 - XSS is mitigated via proper input sanitization and content encoding.
 - SQL Injection is prevented using parameterized queries with the mysql2 driver.

 **Note** - Tokens in the above examples are obfuscated for security.
-Never expose real JWTs or credentials in public repositories.
+Never expose real JWTs or credentials in repositories.

 ---